syncfusion-content/xamarin-docs/Xamarin/AutoComplete/how-to.md

 ---
 layout : post
-title : Interaction in Syncfusion AutoComplete Control in Xamarin. description : Learn how to perform an operation while changing its selection from dropdown list in Xamarin. platform : Xamarin control : AutoComplete documentation : ug
+title : Interaction in Xamarin AutoComplete Control | Syncfusion description : Learn how to perform an operation while changing its selection from dropdown list in Xamarin AutoComplete. platform : xamarin control : AutoComplete documentation : ug
 ---

-# How To
+# How to perform an operation when selecting an item from drop-downlist?

 ## How to perform an operation when selecting an item from drop-down list?